grnt7/DavidAGrant-Portfolio/README.md

 # 🧑‍💻 David's Developer Portfolio

-Welcome to my personal portfolio — built using React Native (Expo) and designed as a clean, modern interface to showcase my skills, projects, and learning journey as a front-end developer.
+Welcome to my personal portfolio — built using React and designed as a clean, modern interface to showcase my skills, projects, and learning journey as a front-end developer.

 ---